Evothesis/server-infrastructure/README.md

 ### Test Data Generation

-Visit the test site at `http://localhost` and interact with:
+Visit the demo site at `http://localhost` and interact with:
 - Navigation between pages
 - Form submissions
 - Button clicks and link clicks